 These days, it’s also possible to do your MBA degree online.
 It is best for people who are in full-time employment.
 But at least in India, a full-time MBA from a good college definitely scores over this remote mode of degree.

 But whatever path one chooses, it’s also about a lot of investment as MBA education ain’t cheap.
-You need to have a sufficient savings or you need to be willing to take an education loan.
+You need to have sufficient savings or you need to be willing to take a private student loan.

 Let me just share a few comparative options for funding this goal of MBA.

 A typical MBA in India can cost anywhere from Rs 10 lakh to Rs 30 lakh.
 Let’s proceed with Rs 15 lakh as a guesstimate for this example.

 If you take the education loan route, then here are the maths for it:

 - Loan tenure – 5 years